 Intelligence Gathering at Ia Drang

-Usually in a battle, whichever side is in possession of better intelligence than the opposite side, that side has more chance to win the battle.
+Usually, in a battle, whichever side has better intelligence than the opposite side, that side has more chance to win the battle.
 This principle is correct in the case of the Chu Pong-Ia Drang battle.

 An overall picture of the intelligence gathering at Ia Drang can be obtained by putting together the pieces of information contained in the following primary source documents: